Huntley Meadows Park

 Science SOLs: K.1a, K.4a-c, K.6, K.7a, c, d, K.9c

-Learn the differences and similarities between fish and tadpole physical structure, life cycles, food choices, and habitats during a short presentation indoors.
-On a guided walk through the wetlands, explore how tadpoles and fish interact with the other animals in the wetlands.
-Program also includes hands-on experiences.
+Learn the differences and similarities between fish and tadpole physical structure, life cycles, and habitats.
+Students explore how tadpoles and fish interact with the other animals in the wetlands they live in through games and hands-on experiences.

 Learn about owl adaptations, identification, behaviors, and environmental importance.
 Program includes a lesson using specimens, an activity, and a craft or game.